 We broke Canadian tech down into the following categories:

-This category encompasses the most active venture capital firms investing in Canada.
-The list includes VCs like BDC Capital and OMERS Ventures, among others.
+Venture Capital: This category encompasses the most active Canadian venture capital firms, by number of deals to tech companies globally, since 2012.
+The list includes VCs such as BDC Venture Capital, and Real Ventures, among others.